berlin-open-wireless-lab/DAWN/CONFIGURE.md

 codes that indicate errors or unwillingness to accept.
 It can also force disconnection of a connected client by "tearing down" the connection, however this is quite brutal as the client then must start a search for a new AP, and it may just want to come back to the same AP.
-If DAWN continues to try to not accept the client it is effectively denied wifi access.
+If DAWN continues to try to not accept the client it is effectively denied WiFi access.

 If you enable this legacy client behaviour via parameters indicated then